homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 eBPF does exactly that.
 It takes the core features of BPF, but extends BPF to beyond just packet filtering. eBPF programs can be attached to various kernel hooks, probes in kernel functions, and tracepoints in the kernel.

 **_eBPF programs can be executed almost anywhere in the kernel!_**

+Think of eBPF as a mini computer running anywhere in the kernel, executing and user code at lightning fast speeds.

 ![eBPF programs in the kernel](https://imgur.com/ZOtVQP1.png)